About topics.watch

 Current status

-topics.watch is currently in a proof-of-concept deployment with a major international bank's IT Software Procurement team, covering five specialist editions (Procurement, Cloud & Security, SRM, Infrastructure, and Enterprise Apps).
-The service is open to additional pilot subscribers from Q2 2026.
+topics.watch completed a proof-of-concept deployment with a major international bank’s IT software procurement team, covering five specialist editions (Procurement, Cloud & Security, SRM, Infrastructure, and Enterprise Apps).
+That proof-of-concept concluded in June 2026.